ZUGFeRD/mustangproject/doc/development_documentation.md

 `package -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=8001 -Xnoagent -Djava.compiler=NONE"`
 can be used as debug configuration goal in Eclipse.
 In that case you can set breakpoints in tests.

-## Validate

-The former ZUGFeRD VeraPDF [ZUV](https://github.com/ZUGFeRD/ZUV/) validator is now part of Mustangproject.
-The JUnit tests of the validator component will also run through a couple of test files of the library component.

 ## Deployment